Steffeeeen1234/Homepage-Calendar-Reservation-Connector/README.md

 Hosts are the once who will invite you (e.g. a doctor or a plumber)

 ## Clients
-Clients are the normal user who reached the hosts webpage and who wants to reserve a spot.
+Clients are the normal users who reached the hosts webpage and who wants to reserve aan appointment.

 # Story Map